sacarlson/stellar_utility/multi-sign-server/readme.md

     * asset_pair:  format example "THB_USD" that is in assetcode_basecode format, if none provided (optional) full list will be sent

   * Values returned
-    * action: "get_ticker" is returned to verify this is the return for this function
+    * action: "get_ticker_list" is returned to verify this is the return for this function
     * status: "success" or "fail" status of returned data
     * asset_pairs: hash of asset pairs with an array for each with info and last_ask_price
       * hash key THB_USD is asset_code_base_code